Siddharth-14/Loblaw-Data-Science/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Open the  statistical.ipynb file and execute the cells in order.
+4. Open the `.ipynb` files and execute the cells in order to avoid errors.
-5. Ensure that the required data files and configurations are in place.

 ## Usage
 - DAG in `dags/` directory to orchestrate data workflows.
-- Run data processing and ml scripts from `notebooks/`.
+- Run data analysis and ml scripts from `notebooks/`.
 - Task 3 models are stored in `models/`
 - CI/CD automation file for Github Actions in `.github/`
-- Store transformed data in BigQuery for analytics.
+- Store transformed data in BigQuery for analytics, ml models and data analysis tasks.
-- Trigger ML model training and evaluation workflows.

 ## CI/CD Automation
 - Push changes to GitHub to trigger GitHub Actions workflows.

+## AI Assistance Disclosure
+### Part A - Question 5
+In compliance with the guidelines of the Loblaw Data Challenge, AI tools were employed for generating and debugging code specifically for Question 5 of Part A. Here's a detailed overview of how AI was utilized:
+- AI Usage: Employed AI tools for code suggestions and debugging, focusing on enhancing code quality and functionality.
+- Progress and Functionality: The code with AI assistance is operational with partial capabilities.
+Priority was given to ensure that the code runs reliably and handles the core functionalities as intended.
+- Code Status: The code is stable and executes without errors, performing the essential tasks required by Question 5.
+It is ready for demonstration if selected for further rounds of interviews.

+This disclosure ensures transparency in the use of AI tools as per the challenge rules and demonstrates a proactive approach to ethical AI usage.

 ## References
 - [YouTube Video on Apache Airflow & GCP](https://www.youtube.com/watch?v=ZgTf523XM0g)
 - [ANOVA, T-test, and Other Statistical Tests with Python](https://towardsdatascience.com/anova-t-test-and-other-statistical-tests-with-python-e7a36a2fdc0c/)
-- Used AI to help write the .github/workflows/deploy_airflow_dag.yml function

 ## Contributors
-- **Siddharth** (Lead Developer)
+- **Siddharth**